-Microlearning is here to stay!
+We’ve said it before and we’ll say it again: Microlearning isn’t going away!
 Not only does this format of learning and training provide bite-size, digestible chunks of content designed to be more convenient to learners, but microlearning is also powerful in increasing retention and course completion for learners.
-This is in part because microlearning complements video and mobile learning, two other major trends in learning and training that we can expect to continue to grow in 2022.
-Microlearning can also be used to combat the training forgetting curve by being used after initial training, or for performance support getting critical information to workers while they’re on the job, or performing a specific job function.
+This is in part because microlearning complements video and mobile learning, two other major trends in learning and training that we can expect to continue to grow in 2023.
+Microlearning can also be used to combat the training forgetting curve by being used after initial training, getting critical information to workers while they’re on the job or while they’re performing a specific job function.

 Research shows humans may learn best when processing a combination of visual and auditory information, so it follows that video learning works.
 Data from over 105 studies have shown video learning may even be more effective than learning via in-person lectures.
 Video learning forces instructors and content creators to edit for concise, impactful content and even allows learners to skip over unnecessary or boring content.
 This puts learners in control, allowing them to customize the experience for their needs by self-pacing and empowering them to access content when and where it works for them.
 Where video learning may not be best in every application, it’s particularly helpful in safety training and can be used to complement in-person learning as well.
 Demonstrations mitigate risk!

-Our world has changed - we’re entering an age when Extended Reality (XR) is our new reality.
-XR, the catchall term for all prior ‘realities’ - from AR to VR to mixed reality (MR) - is defined as the virtual space that ‘extends’ the real world with digital materials.
-At Vector, this is a powerful idea that aligns with how we perform our mission-driven work for our clients: leveraging best-in-class, cutting-edge tech solutions to increase safety and mitigate risk in the real world.
-Learn more about our powerful and customizable solutions for critical industries here.
+Our world and the landscape of learning and training continue to change - and it is our responsibility to evolve with them.
+At Vector, this is a powerful idea that aligns with how we perform our mission-driven work to meet the specific, dynamic needs of our clients: leveraging best-in-class, cutting-edge tech solutions to increase safety and mitigate risk in the real world.
+Learn more about our powerful and customizable solutions for critical industries.